Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 PROCESS:

 I conducted UX research and design iterations with broad socialization and cross-functional participation to help bring the teams along with me in this illustration adventure.
-I needed confirmation that I was hitting the right notes for both internal and external users.

-Continued Iterative illustration and long-term support for the vision
+Continued Iterative illustration and long-term support for the vision.

 RESULTS: